he3als/graalvm-downloader/README.md

 # GraalVM Downloader

+**Note:** Oracle has removed the endpoints for GraalVM EE, so the GraalVM EE options won't work until I have time to work on this again.

 A Windows PowerShell script that grabs the latest versions of the GraalVM JDK from Oracle servers, and automatically extracts them to a specified folder, without an Oracle account.
 Requires PowerShell 5.1.

 If your intent is to use Minecraft with GraalVM, I would recommend checking out [`Minecraft-Performance-Flags-Benchmarks`](https://github.com/brucethemoose/Minecraft-Performance-Flags-Benchmarks) for the optimal JVM arguments.